 The last thing you want when you’re pulled over to report a hazardous pothole is an app that’s confusing or slow.
 A good app should make reporting an issue faster and easier than making a phone call.
 While many apps include helpful tools for adding photos or geo-tagging your location, these features can sometimes make the app cumbersome if not designed well.
 If the interface is cluttered or the app is prone to crashing, it creates more problems than it solves.
 The goal is to find a tool that feels intuitive from the moment you open it, allowing you to submit a report in just a few simple steps.

-Confusing Processes and Lack of Feedback
+Confusing Processes and No Follow-Up

 If you can’t figure out how to submit a report within a minute or two, the app has a problem.
 Unfortunately, a common issue is that many people simply do not know how to report road damage through official channels, and a confusing app only makes this worse.
 Beyond a simple submission process, you should also look for an app that provides feedback.
 A great app will send you a confirmation that your report was received and ideally provide updates on its status.
 Without that feedback loop, you’re left wondering if your report was ever seen, which can discourage you from reporting issues in the future.